Mr. Ho's Math Fusion

 Mr. Ho believes that a successful learning journey for students consists of four phases: (1) observation, (2) active learning, (3) consolidation, and (4) further reinforcement.
 In the observation phase, the students observe how a teacher solves a math problem so that they can acquire the basic or foundational skills.
 Through observation, they also learn the proper mathematical form and notation, as demonstrated by their teacher.
 In Mr. Ho's Math Fusion model, this observation phase takes place when the students observe the teacher presenting a short and meaningful introductory lesson at the beginning of the class.

 After the observation phase, the student learning journey goes into the active learning phase.
 In this phase, students are actively involved in their learning.
-They first need to practice the skills that they observed in the introductory lesson by mimicking a procedure, as demonstrated by their teacher.
+They first need to practice the skills that they observed in the introductory lesson by mimicking their teacher's procedure of solving a Math problem.
 Once they successfully acquire the basic or foundational skills through mimicking, they can then move on to solve higher-order thinking questions by exploring new ideas or synthesizing different ideas or concepts into new ones.
 In Mr. Ho's Math Fusion, this active learning phase takes place when the students are working collaboratively in visibly randomized groups on the in-class questions at VNPS, starting from the mild and medium levels of difficulty (i.e., mimicking) to the spicy level of difficulty (i.e., exploration).
+While the students are working on VNPS, the teacher listens to the students' discussions, reads the students' work on VNPS, and indirectly supports the students.
+The teacher also takes notes on what the students struggle with and uses the notes to plan for the next day's lesson to support the students (assessment for learning).

 Next, the student learning journey goes into the consolidation phase.
-In this phase, students share their ideas and methods for solving problems with each other, or the teacher gives a consolidation task to the students to check their understanding of the learning goals of the day.
+In this phase, students share their ideas and methods for solving problems with each other, or the teacher gives students a consolidation task that allows them to check their understanding of the learning goals of the day and assess by themselves (assessment as learning) how much they learned on that day.

 Mr. Ho believes that if the students successfully go through these four phases of the learning journey, they will have the best learning experience and will be able to achieve their highest potential.
 Thus, Mr. Ho's Math Fusion creates the conditions of success for students.